knobs-dials/live-hasher/README.md

 * prints/stores relative paths  (inside script state it's all absolute)

 * First-ish version, not thoroughly tested, don't rely on it for your dog's or company's safety

+### TODO:
+* I'm considering adding a hidden file to be able to allow size/mtime checks between runs